alphagov/govuk-developer-docs/source/manual/find-a-rails-template-based-on-a-govuk-url.html.md

 ## Option 1: Use the GOV.UK browser extension

 [The GOV.UK browser extension](https://github.com/alphagov/govuk-browser-extension) provides a number of details on a given page on GOV.UK, including the app which renders that page.
-This can be a good start in working out which template renders a particular page, however doesn't help when ou are trying to find a URL based on static analysis of our frontend apps.
+This can be a good start in working out which template renders a particular page, however doesn't help when you are trying to find a URL based on static analysis of our frontend apps.

 ## Option 2: Check the routes file in a given app